kgdunn/pid-book/univariate-review/univariate-review.rst

 	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread to engineers: it is easier to visualize on a histogram as it has the same units of the variable.

 	**Degrees of freedom**: The denominator in the sample variance calculation, :math:`n-1`, is called the degrees of freedom.
-We have one fewer than :math:`n` degrees of freedom, because there is a constraint that the sum of the deviations around :math:`\bar{x}` must add up to zero.
+We have one fewer than :math:`n` degrees of freedom, because there is a constraint that the sum of the deviations around :math:`\overline{x}` must add up to zero.
 This constraint is from the definition of the mean.
 However, if we knew what the sample mean was without having to estimate it, then we could subtract each :math:`x_i` from that value, and our degrees of freedom would be :math:`n`.

 **Outliers**